ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

               items:
               - key: users.acl
                 path: users.acl
-              secretName: cache-valkey-acl-k2bm2h5fgk
+              secretName: cache-valkey-acl-bcc5gh9d6g
     ~~~

     There are a few things to highlight in the YAML output above:

     - You might have noticed this in the previous Kustomize projects you have deployed before, but the generated YAML output has the parameters within each resource sorted alphabetically.
-Be aware of this when you compare this output with the files you created and your expected results.
+Be aware of this when you compare this output with the files you have created and your expected results.

     - The names of the `cache-valkey-config` config map, `cache-valkey-acl` and `cache-valkey-exporter-user` secrets have a hash as a suffix, added by Kustomize.
 The hash is calculated from the content of the renamed resources.